THE MADRIGAL SINGERS OF NATIONAL CATHEDRAL SCHOOL & ST. ALBANS SCHOOL

 The coordinate music program at National Cathedral School and St. Albans School proudly serves the largest number of students within a single program at the Cathedral Schools.
 Singers in grades 4 through 12 explore a wide variety of repertoire and styles in both curricular and extracurricular choral ensembles and perform regularly at the Washington National Cathedral and other local, national, and international venues.
-The Madrigal Singers of St. Albans and National Cathedral Schools is an auditioned ensemble of 40 singers from the coordinate 160-voice Upper School Chorale who aspire to the highest standards of choral singing.
-Selected for their exceptional musicianship, vocal prowess, and passion for singing, the “Mads” have performed throughout the US in New York, Philadelphia, Boston, Chicago, and Charleston, and internationally in Chile, Argentina, South Africa, Australia, and England, as well as at the White House, at the World Bank headquarters, on National Public Radio’s “All Things Considered,” for the ground-breaking of the Smithsonian National Museum of African American History and Culture, for the Washington Nationals, and for events at the Smithsonian’s National Zoo.
+The Madrigal Singers is an auditioned ensemble of 36 singers from the coordinate 175-voice Upper School Chorale who aspire to the highest standards of choral singing.
+Selected for their exceptional musicianship, vocal prowess, and passion for singing, the “Mads” have performed throughout the US in New York, Philadelphia, Boston, Chicago, and Charleston, and internationally in Chile, Argentina, South Africa, Australia, and England, as well as at the White House, at the World Bank headquarters, on National Public Radio’s “All Things Considered,” for the ground-breaking of the Smithsonian National Museum of African American History and Culture, for the Washington Nationals, and for events at the Smithsonian's National Zoo.

 Mr. Straub holds M.M. degrees in Conducting and Harpsichord Performance from the University of Michigan and a Bachelor’s degree in Voice and Music Education from Michigan State University.